arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 For security purposes we recommend that you rotate the keys of your FoundriesFactory.
 Rotation of the key will convert the root role's online-key, generated during the bootstrap of a Factory, to an offline key.

 First we will rotate the root keys.
-These are the most important keys, they can be used to create new target keys.
-We will rotate them with this command:
+These are the most important keys, as they can be used to create new target keys.
+Rotate them with the command:
 ```
 fioctl keys rotate-root --initial /absolute/path/to/root.keys.tgz
 ```